Solitons with Self-induced Topological Nonreciprocity

-In this work, we combine the Ablowitz-Ladik (AL) model~\cite{10.1063/1.522558,10.1063/1.523009}, a particular discretization of the nonlinear Sch{\"o}dinger equation, with a parity-broken Hermitian linear lattice -- neither of which is nonreciprocal on its own -- and show that the resulting model supports solitons with self-induced topological nonreciprocity.
-We show that while the asymmetry in the spatial distribution of our solitons about their ``center of mass'' is necessary for their nonreciprocal dynamics, it is not sufficient.
-Additionally, their nonreciprocal behavior is topologically protected by point gaps with nontrivial windings in the solitons' (non-Hermitian) stability and mean-field (MF) energy spectra under periodic boundary conditions (PBC), thus unveiling an intimate connection between nonlinear, nonreciprocal dynamics and point gap topology in non-Hermitian linear Hamiltonians.
+In this Letter, we break parity in the Ablowitz-Ladik (AL) model~\cite{10.1063/1.522558,10.1063/1.523009}, a discretization of the nonlinear Schr\"odinger equation, and show that it supports solitons with self-induced topological nonreciprocity.
+While the asymmetry in the spatial distribution of our solitons about their ``center of mass'' is necessary for their nonreciprocal dynamics, it is not sufficient.
+Additionally, their nonreciprocal behavior is topologically protected by point gaps with nontrivial windings in the solitons' (non-Hermitian) stability and mean-field (MF) energy spectra under periodic boundary conditions (PBCs), thus unveiling an intimate connection between nonlinear, nonreciprocal dynamics and point gap topology in non-Hermitian linear Hamiltonians.
 Indeed, as we shall see, the nonreciprocal characteristics of the solitons described herein are akin to those found in the wave packet dynamics of linear systems exhibiting a skin effect~\cite{PhysRevB.106.L241112,PhysRevB.105.245143}.

 The type of nonlinearity we describe appears in the approximate descriptions of the dynamics of small-amplitude excitons in atomic chains with exchange or dipole-dipole interactions~\cite{PhysRevB.55.11342}, energy transport in biological systems~\cite{PhysRevE.61.5839}, or even solitons in nonlinear waveguides~\cite{PhysRevE.53.1172}.